Topological insulators and K-theory: Topological index

-First let us give the definition of the Kane--Mele invariant \cite{KM05}, which works in all dimensions.
-Recall that at any fixed point $x\in X^\tau$, the transition function $w$ from eq.\eqref{TransFunc} is a skew-symmetric matrix, i.e., $ w^T(x) =- w ({x})$, where $T$ is the transpose of a matrix.
+\end{defn} Recall that at any fixed point $x\in X^\tau$, the transition function $w$ from Eq.\eqref{TransFunc} is a skew-symmetric matrix, i.e., $ w^T(x) =- w ({x})$, where $T$ is the transpose of a matrix.
 So it makes sense to take the Pfaffian of $w$ at any fixed point $x \in X^\tau$, denoted by $pf[w(x)]$.
-Compared with the square root of the determinant of $w$ at $x \in X^\tau$, i.e., $\sqrt{\det[w(x)]}$, the Kane--Mele invariant is defined as the product of the signs of Pfaffians.
-Recall that the relation between the Pfaffian and determinant function is $pf^2(A) = \det(A)$ for a skew-symmetric matrix $A$, so that $pf(A) = \pm \sqrt{\det(A)}$. \begin{defn} Assume the set of fixed points $X^\tau$ is finite, the Kane--Mele invariant of a topological insulator is defined by
+The relation between the Pfaffian and determinant function is $pf^2(M) = \det(M)$ for a skew-symmetric matrix $M$.
+Compared with the square root of the determinant of $w$ at $x \in X^\tau$, i.e., $\sqrt{\det[w(x)]}$, the Kane--Mele invariant is defined as the product of the signs of Pfaffians over the fixed points.